 About Me

-Professional: I worked for several years prior to graduate school.
+I worked for several years prior to graduate school.
 I was a Statistical Programmer at Medtronic in Saint Paul, Minnesota, working in the bioinformatics group in the Dept. of Cardiac Rhythm Management Clinical Research.
 Before that, I was a Data Analyst in the Division of Biostatistics at the Mayo Clinic in Rochester, MN.
 I spent two years there working with Dr. Walter Rocca conducting research on the causes of Parkinson's disease.
 I also spent some time working as a software engineer.
-For more details on my work experience, please see my cirriculum vitae (pdf).
+For more details on my work experience, please see my curriculum vitae (pdf).